askirmas/react-classnaming/README.md

 6. Use IDE type hints as developers UX for faster issues resolving
 7. CSS-modules agnostic

+Use package like [`postcss-plugin-d-ts`](https://www.npmjs.com/package/postcss-plugin-d-ts) to prepare strict declaration of CSS

 ## Installation and import

 ```bash